jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Formian Warrior.md

 RacialMods:
 Languages: Common; telepathy 60 ft.
 SQ: coordinate, formian traits
+SpecialAbilities:
+  Coordinate (Su): >
-SpecialAbilities: Coordinate (Su) Once a formian warrior has acted in a combat, all allied formians within the hive mind are no longer considered flat-footed.
+    Once a formian warrior has acted in a combat, all allied formians within the hive mind are no longer considered flat-footed.
 When a formian warrior attacks a creature in melee, allied formians gain a +2 insight bonus on melee attack rolls against that creature until the start of the warrior's next turn.
+  Deadly Grasp (Ex): >
-Deadly Grasp (Ex) When a formian warrior has a foe grappled, it deals sting damage when it succeeds at a grapple check to damage its opponent.
-Poison (Ex) Javelin or sting-injury; save Fort DC 14; frequency 1/round for 6 rounds; effect 1d2 Dex; cure 1 save.
+    When a formian warrior has a foe grappled, it deals sting damage when it succeeds at a grapple check to damage its opponent.
+  Poison (Ex): >
+    Javelin or sting-injury; save Fort DC 14; frequency 1/round for 6 rounds; effect 1d2 Dex; cure 1 save.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: